If you are not familiar with the basic gameplay of Minecraft, start with a tutorial.

 - Quick Torch: Places a torch if you have one available.

-In addition to registered actions (mods can add some!) you can also select the following for maximum mod compatibility (I’m looking at you, Gilby’s Voice Chat!)
+In addition to actions (mods can add some!) you can also bind a button directly to a keyboard key (I’m looking at you, Gilby’s Voice Chat!)

 - keyboard(press): presses and releases the assigned keyboard key.